 - Roast for another 15 minutes, until asparagus is tender.

 To Assemble Bowl:

-If you love this bowl, you're going to LOVE my upcoming e-book!
+If you love this bowl, you’re going to LOVE Balance in a Bowl!